Will Smith Preview, Player Props: Dodgers vs. Braves

 Will Smith At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 45th, his on-base percentage ranks 20th, and he is 46th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 20th, and he is 47th in the league in slugging.

-- Smith has picked up a hit in 65.0% of his 103 games this year, with at least two hits in 28.2% of those games.

-- Smith has picked up an RBI in 44.7% of his games this year, with more than one RBI in 15.5% of his games.
-He has also driven in three or more runs in three contests.
+- Smith has driven in a run in 46 games this year (44.2%), including 16 games with more than one RBI (15.4%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.